Statement of Chairman Heath P. Tarbert in Support of Final Rules on Swap Data Reporting

 The swaps markets are integrated and global; our data rules must follow suit.
 To that end, the final Part 45 rule takes a sensible approach to aligning the CFTC’s data reporting fields with the standards set by international efforts.
 Swap data reporting is an area where harmonization simply makes sense.
 The costs of failing to harmonize are high, as swap dealers and other reporting parties must provide entirely different data sets to multiple regulators for the very same swap.
 A better approach is to conform swap data reporting requirements where possible.

 Data harmonization is not just good for market participants: it also advances the CFTC’s vision of being the global standard for sound derivatives regulation.
-The CFTC has a long history of leading international harmonization efforts in data reporting, including by serving as a co-chair of
+The CFTC has a long history of leading international harmonization efforts in data reporting, including by serving as a co-chair of the Committee on Payments and Infrastructures and the International Organization of Securities Commissioners (CPMI-IOSCO) working group on critical data elements (CDE) in swap reporting.
+I am pleased to support a final Part 45 rule that advances these efforts by incorporating CDE fields that serve our regulatory goals.

 - Verification and Error Correction